The first eco-conscious, sustainable, minimalist planner that aligns your work + wellness in one place.

 4-6 oz Water

 For variation, you can try adding an apple or pear to the recipe above.
+You can also add a handful of spinach or alfalfa sprouts — they don’t add much flavor but add an additional dose of gel water.
 Happy Hydrating!